django/deps/draft/email-providers.md

 Django's docs (or even implicitly required in typical use).
 And even if a backend *does* technically support reuse across multiple `send_messages()` calls, that may have different behavior from creating a new instance.
-(For example, Django's filebased.EmailBackend generates a new timestamped filename for each new instance.)
+(For example, Django's filebased EmailBackend generates a new timestamped filename for each new instance.)

 Some of Django's built-in backends *could* safely allow instance reuse, at